42Alena/ft_transcendence-ping-pong-website/docs/devlog/alena_todo_done.md

 	-lastSeenAt(change logic for  for online/ offline)
    [] make in authRequiredOptions and Usermanager(fkt) updating online in lastSeenAt
 	-- Alena online/offline /not in db./ laschange after last activity, update each time last activity.
 Not active after 10min
+	- add conversion for Time from number to Date, if needed

 ##FRONTEND:
  	- add tailwind to frontend